matteosaponati/matteosaponati.github.io/_pages/about.md

           </div>
           <div class="project-meta">
           <br>
-            A (playful?) experiment finetuning a language model to channel stream-of-consciousness, “high on LSD”, surreal, dreamy rationales that still nail the correct answer.
-Trying to push finetuning to the limit, and see if the model finds useful rationale patterns in trippy chain of thoughts.
+            A (playful?) experiment finetuning a language model to channel “high on LSD”, dreamy rationales, push finetuning to the limit, and see if the model finds useful rationale patterns in trippy chain of thoughts.
           </div>
         </div>
       </li>